This mom of two has worked with non-profits to provide educational and health programs for local children and improve the local workforce.

-It took months for us to find second-hand Flip diapers that we could afford, and when we finally got them...well, the following video gives a quick explanation of how Flip diapers work and, more importantly, how well they worked for us.
+It took us months to find second-hand Flip diapers that we could afford, and then we finally got them.
+We review the following key points:

-Hybrid diapers are a pain the butt to keep together, bulky to carry around in a diaper bag, and add more loads of laundry on top of the loads of bibs, blankies, spit-up cloths, and jammies a baby generates.
-Moreover, we found out that if (WHEN) your baby gets a rash, you can't use diaper cream or it will ruin the liner!!
+Hybrid diapers are a pain the butt to keep together, bulky to carry around in a diaper bag, and add more loads of laundry on top of loads of bibs, blankies, spit-up cloths, and jammies a baby generates.
+Moreover, we found out that if (or when) your baby gets a rash, you can't use diaper cream or it will ruin the liner!!

 Then, there's the cost of special detergents and special stain removers, diaper pails and/or wash bags, spray cleaners, liners for a poopy mess, etc. ad nauseam.
 The cost quickly escalated beyond what we could afford.

-The diaper covers and Stay-Dry inserts are well made with beautiful (and durable) materials that last.
-The ones we bought were second-hand and still in amazing condition.
-Out of 12 diaper covers, only 2 showed slight wear with one having a greyish discolouration on the tabs.
+The diaper covers and Stay-Dry inserts are made well with beautiful (and durable) materials that last.
+The ones we bought were second-hand and still in fantastic condition.
+Out of 12 diaper covers, only 2 showed slight wear, with one having a greyish discolouration on the tabs.
 2 of the 36 inserts we received had mild staining.
-None of them showed much wear; no fraying, tears or even signs that the elastics were wearing out.
+None of them showed much wear; no fraying, tears, or even signs that the elastics were wearing out.